On the many Dirichlet Laplacians on a non-convex polygon and their approximations by point interactions

-Then, in Section 3, we define an arbitrary $n$-point perturbation of the Friedrichs-Dirichlet Laplacian $\Delta^F_\Omegasf$, again together with a corresponding Kre\u\i n's resolvent formula (see \cite{[BFM]} and \cite{[EM]} for similar results), and we show that, if the points supporting the perturbations converge to the non-convex vertices of $\Omegasf$, while the coupling strength is renormalized according to the vanishing rate of the functions in $\D(\Delta^F_\Omegasf)$, these self-adjoint operators converge in norm resolvent sense to the self-adjoint extensions provided in Section 2 (see Theorem \ref{convergence}).
-In the Appendix, we collect some results about self-adjoint extensions of symmetric operators that we need in the proofs.
-We conclude the introduction by giving some notations:
+In Section 3 we define an arbitrary $n$-point perturbation of the Friedrichs-Dirichlet Laplacian $\Delta^F_\Omegasf$ by considering all self-adjoint extensions of the symmetric operator given by the restriction of $\Delta^F_\Omegasf$ to the set of function vanishing at $n$ points contained in $\Omega$.
+Then we provide a corresponding Kre\u\i n's resolvent formula (see \cite{[BFM]} and \cite{[EM]} for similar results) and we show that, if the points supporting the perturbations converge to the non-convex vertices of $\Omegasf$, while the coupling strength is renormalized according to the vanishing rate of the functions in $\D(\Delta^F_\Omegasf)$, these self-adjoint operators converge in norm resolvent sense to the self-adjoint extensions provided in Section 2 (see Theorem \ref{convergence}).
+In the Appendix, we collect, following the approach developed in \cite{[Po1]}-\cite{[Po4]}, some results about self-adjoint extensions of symmetric operators that we need in the proofs.
+In particular we give a simple convergence criterion for sequences of extensions (see Lemma \ref{taun}).